 It usually involves partnering with educational institutions to set up job fairs on campus to hire directly from colleges and universities.

 Universities are an excellent place to find Gen Z talent because even the oldest of this generation are only in their mid-20s.

 One study shows just how early Gen Z starts looking for jobs:

 Businesses should be ready to implement campus recruitment, and many already are.
 One study showed that 62% of organizations plan to engage in college-specific hiring events.

 Campus recruitment lets you connect with candidates face to face and display your company’s values and ethics – two significant factors for Gen Zers considering a job.

 An employee influencer program is a marketing and PR initiative to turn workers into social media influencers to bring awareness to your brand and business.

-Your existing employees are a valuable resource when hiring Gen Z.
+Your existing employees are a valuable resource when hiring and managing Gen Z.